-Remember, having some metal particles in the oil is usually okay, but having too much likely indicates that one or more of your engine components are in poor condition.
+Remember, having some metal particles in the oil is usually okay, but having too much likely indicates that one or more of your engine components is in poor condition.

 What To Do

-It can be difficult to see the particles with the naked eye, so you will need to inspect the oil carefully to notice the flakes.
+It can be difficult to see the particles with the naked eye, so you will need to inspect the oil carefully to notice any contamination.
 Here are several effective methods you can try: